 Government departments use the results of the study to identify how and where they should be using public resources.
 They use the information to check how different groups in the community are affected by existing policies and to inform future policy changes.Back to table of contents

 The study is being conducted by Office for National Statistics (ONS), the government's largest producer of statistics.
 We compile independent information about the UK's society and economy, which provides evidence for policy- and decision-making, and for directing resources to where they are needed most.
+The ONS also plan and run the census in England and Wales.
 The 10-yearly census, measures of inflation, the national accounts, and population and migration statistics are some of our highest-profile outputs.

 The study is being carried out in collaboration with a range of other government departments including the Department for Work and Pensions, Her Majesty's Revenue and Customs, the Department for Business, Energy and Industrial Strategy, Her Majesty's Treasury, the Scottish Government, the Ministry of Housing, Communities and Local Government and the Social Exclusion Task Force.Back to table of contents